devicehive/devicehive-java-server/README.md

 This will start embedded undertow application server on default port 8080 and deploy DeviceHive application.
 You can visit http://localhost:8080/dh/swagger from your web browser to start learning the APIs.

+For devicehive-frontend logging level can be changed by adding the following properties to the command above:

+`-Droot.level=value1 -Dcom.devicehive.level=value2`

+The values can be: TRACE, DEBUG, INFO, WARN, ERROR.
+If the properties are absent the default values will be used.
+The default value for value1 - WARN, value2 - INFO.